 - Making reference to the values during daily Chapel services and during our Christian Education classes -particularly focusing on how those qualities can be demonstrated; - Personal Development/Health lessons include context related to building respect for self and others and for identifying personal responsibilities in different situations; (Ongoing) - Encouraging respect for leadership.
-Students are encouraged to seek out leadership opportunities even in "simple" situations such as managing in-class group work as well as in sporting activities; - As a small school, all students, K-11, are encouraged to be inclusive of each other in their activities and to recognise the special gifts, talents and qualities that each can bring to an activity eg within a dance group; - Students are encouraged to offer assistance to others when they see an opportunity-eg to a younger student who may need help with a task. - Students are expected to show respect to adults by standing and greeting adults when they enter the classroom; - The College encourages its students to recognise the contributions and sacrifices made to our country by other groups throughout our history.
+Students are encouraged to seek out leadership opportunities even in "simple" situations such as managing lunch tables, in-class group work as well as in sporting activities; - As a small school, all students, K-10, are encouraged to be inclusive of each other in their activities and to recognise the special gifts, talents and qualities that each can bring to an activity eg within a dance group; - Students are encouraged to offer assistance to others when they see an opportunity -eg to a younger student who may need help with a task. - Students are expected to show respect to adults by standing and greeting adults when they enter the classroom; - The College encourages its students to recognise the contributions and sacrifices made to our country by other groups throughout our history.
 Our celebration of Harmony Day is seen as one of the most significant events in our school calendar.
 The day is shared with parents and grandparents and other friends of the College with our students taking on a variety of roles during the day.
-In addition, the College actively commemorates ANZAC Day and Armistice Day with significant
+In addition, the College actively commemorates ANZAC Day and Armistice Day with significant services and other activities and with students participating in the community march.
+(Ongoing)

-- services and other activities and with students participating in the community march.
-(Ongoing) - The College also gives recognition, through its award processes, to those students who demonstrate respect, responsibility and other positive qualities while participating in school activities. - Students are encouraged to observe appropriate safety measures when undertaking all College activities -both onsite and offsite including sporting and academic excursions. - Students are encouraged to meet time restrictions related to the completion and submission of set work. - Encouraging care and respect for the environment by keeping the school grounds free from litter and by recycling drink containers using money raised for charity donations. - Whole school support for the Biggest Morning Tea raising funds for Cancer research. - Sponsorship of two overseas children via participation in the Compassion Program. - Students actively encouraged to wear school uniform as an indicator of respect for their college. - All primary classes on a rotating roster to lead morning Chapel services once per week.
+- The College also gives recognition, through its award processes, to those students who demonstrate respect, responsibility and other positive qualities while participating in school activities. - Students are encouraged to observe appropriate safety measures when undertaking all College activities -both onsite and offsite including sporting and academic excursions. - Students are encouraged to meet time restrictions related to the completion and submission of set work.